-Lead: 💙 3
+Lead: ♥ 3

-West opens 1NT with his balanced 13 points and East has to decide what to do.
-Spades may prove better than No-trumps from his perspective so he makes a forcing bid of 3 offering West the choice of 3NT or 4.
+West opens 1NT with his balanced 16 points and East has to decide what to do.

+Spades may prove better than No-trumps from his perspective so he makes a forcing bid of 3♠ offering West the choice of 3NT or 4♠.
 With little in the way of Spade support West opts for the No-trump game.

-Partner (North) leads the \checkmark 3 (presumably the fourth-best from his longest and strongest suit) and dummy is about what we might expect from the auction (13 points and a five-card Spade suit).
+Partner (North) leads the ♥3 (presumably the fourth-best from his longest and strongest suit) and dummy is about what you might expect from the auction (10 points and a five-card Spade suit).

-We have a small problem to start with - what card do we play from $\forall K \ J \ 4$?
-Well, following the guidance of third player plays high we must put up the $\forall K$.
-It would be a dereliction of duty - cowardice in the face of the enemy - to play the $\forall J$ instead.
-You may think that it would be canny play to hold the $\forall K$ back for later.
+We have a small problem to start with - what card do we play from ▼K J 4?
+Well, following the guidance of third hand high we must put up the ▼K. It would be a dereliction of duty - cowardice in the face of the enemy - to play the ▼J instead.
+You may think that it would be canny play to hold the ▼K back for later.
 It isn't.

 Take a close look at this deal.
-If we were so tight-fisted as to keep the \mathbf{V} K and make do with the \mathbf{V} J declarer would be off to a flying start by winning the \mathbf{V} Q. Then he'd set up his Spades and the defence would have insufficient ammunition with which to shoot the contract down.
+If we were so tight-fisted as to keep the ♥K and make do with the ♥J declarer would be off to a flying start by winning the ♥Q. Then he'd set up his Spades and the defense would have insufficient ammunition with which to shoot the contract down.

-Having (correctly) played the $\forall K$, what do we return?
+Having (correctly) played the ♥K, what do we return?
 Any suit other than a Heart - go to the back of the class and sit on the naughty step.
 The general rule is to return partner's suit.
-However, there are still two cards to choose from - the $\forall J$ and the $\forall 4$.
+However, there are still two cards to choose from - the ♥J and the ♥4.
 Which one?
 Does it matter?
 Yes, it is crucial.